fdve/bcs_compiler_implementation/README.md

 Compiling required gcc?, make, flex and bison,

 The /source directory is where the source code of the compiler resides.
-Each subdirectory within the source directory has its own README file.
+Each subdirectory within the source directory has its own README file, describing the directories purpose.